ziqihua/ziqihua/README.md

 ## About Me 🚀

 Product-focused technologist pursuing MS in Computer Science at UPenn.
 Passionate about building data-driven products that solve real-world problems.
-Experience in B2B SaaS, eCommerce, and entertainment industries with a strong foundation in both technical development and business strategy.
+Experience in B2B SaaS, FinTech, eCommerce/Retail, and Entertainment industries with a strong foundation in both technical development and business strategy.

 ## 💼 Professional Experience